zensimilia/sveltewind/README.md

-# Svelte app with Tailwind CSS
+# Svelte + Tailwind CSS = ❤

-This is a project template for [Svelte](https://svelte.dev) apps.
+This is a project template for [Svelte](https://svelte.dev) apps with [Tailwind CSS](https://tailwindcss.com) framework.
 It lives at https://github.com/zensimilia/sveltewind.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):